MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/product-variants-POS.md

 ## Inventory lookup on POS

 Inventory lookup on POS helps retailers achieve real-time operational excellence and insights by connecting stores, POS, and the back office.
-It provides an accurate real-time view of products inventory across various stores and distribution centers.
+It provides an accurate real-time view of products inventory across stores and distribution centers.
 It also helps retailers drive additional efficiencies and cost savings by improving inventory planning in real time.

-An accurate real-time inventory view across organization helps store-associates to provide timely, elevated customer service.
-The moment that matters most is the when the customer is ready to make a purchase decision.
-Real-time inventory information at the fingertips of cashiers the in store, empowers them to be able to accurately promise product delivery and pick up.
+An accurate real-time inventory view across an organization helps store-associates to provide timely, elevated customer service.
+The moment that matters most is when the customer is ready to make a purchase decision.
+It's important for real-time inventory information to be at the fingertips of cashiers in the store, to empower cashiers to be able to accurately promise product delivery and pick up.

-Go to the Retail Modern POS or Retail Cloud POS home page to open the **Inventory lookup** page.
+Go to the Retail Modern POS workspace or Retail Cloud POS workspace to open the **Inventory lookup** page.

 ![POS home page](media/POSHomepage.png)

-The **Inventory lookup** page allows you to enter a product on the number pad so you can view quantity on hand for multiple stores and warehouses.
+The **Inventory lookup** page allows you to enter a product on the numeric keypad so you can view quantity on hand for multiple stores and warehouses.

 ![Standard inventory look up](media/InventoryLookUp.png)

 There are also values shown for **Reserved** and **Ordered** for each location.

- - **Reserved quantity** - Refers to the *'Physical reserved'* value from back-office for a product number at the given location.
+ - **Reserved quantity** - Refers to the Physical reserved value from back office for a product number at the given location.

- - **Ordered quantity** - Refers to the *'Ordered in total'* value from back-office for a product number at the given location.
+ - **Ordered quantity** - Refers to the Ordered in total value from back office for a product number at the given location.

 ### What are the locations for which inventory availability information is shown

-The locations list is comprised of two types of entities: **Retail stores** and **Distribution centers**.
+The locations list is comprised of two types of entities:

- - **Retail stores** - This is the list of stores that are configured using **Store-locator group** for the current store in the headquarters.
+ - **Retail stores** - This is the list of stores that are configured using the **Store-locator group** for the current store in the headquarters.

-- **Distribution centers** - These different types are configurable in Dynamics 365 for Retail but we show inventory availability information only for the **Standard/Default type** of Distribution centers. *(Note - We do not show inventory availability information in POS for Transit, Quarantine & GoodsInRoute_RU type of warehouses.)*
+- **Distribution centers** - These types are configurable in Dynamics 365 for Retail but we show inventory availability information only for the **Standard/Default type** of Distribution centers. *(Note - We do not show inventory availability information in POS for Transit, Quarantine & GoodsInRoute_RU type of warehouses.)*

 On the **Inventory lookup** page, in addition to the *current quantity on hand, reserved & ordered*, the future **available to promise (ATP) quantities** can be viewed for each individual store.
 To do so, select the store that you want to view the ATP for and then click **Show store availability**.